gerryisrad/Vapor-Chamber-Thesis/Notes/Vapor Chamber Mathematical Justification.md

 - Wick Specifications were defined as follows
   - $d_{w}$ (Mesh number) is the wire count per unit length, which determines the capillary pore radius ($r_{app}$) and therefore the total capillary pressure.
 As you can see, a higher mesh number yields a smaller pore size and more pumping capability.
   - $d_{w}$ (Wire Diameter) is used in conjunction with the mesh number to calculate the porosity and permeability of the mesh.
   - $n_{layers}$ (Number of Layers) is the total thickness of the wick as you stack layers.
-This helps determine the vapor core dimensions when designing.
+This helps determine the vapor core dimensions during the design process.
 This, of course, also defines the cross-sectional area for liquid flow ($A_{wick}$), which reduces the liquid pressure drop ($\Delta P_{l}$).
 This is most helpful when designing for specific wick types and hybrid wick approaches.

+## 2 Thermophysical Properties
+This section defines the thermophysical properties of the working fluid that will be used in the experimental setup for this VC.
+The working fluid for this VC is deionized water, which is non-conductive and suitable for use at the operating temperature $T_{op}$.
+These were taken from the steam charts as known values.
+You could interpolate them from a function if needed, but for a rough model like this, it didn't make sense for me to do so.
+### Fluid Density and Viscosity
+- $\rho_{l}$ (liquid density) is the density of the liquid phase of the working fluid.
+We use this for mass flow rate and gravitational head.
+- $\rho_{v}$ (vapor density) is the density of the vapor phase of the working fluid.
+This will be used later to calculate the pressure drop in the vapor core, where the phase change occurs.
+- $\mu_{l}$ (dynamic viscosity of liquid) is the viscosity of the liquid.
+This affects the pressure drop in the wic and the capillary pumping effect.
+- $\mu_{v}$ (dynamic viscosity of vapor) is the viscosity of the vapor.
+Used to find the Reynolds number in the flow resistance equation.
+### Surface and Thermal Properties
+- $\sigma$ (Surface tension) is the surface tension of the mesh wick.
+This is the property that really determines the capillary pressure ($\Delta P_{cap}$) in the mesh wick, which drives the fluid circulation via capillary action.
+A higher surface tension value would increase the pumping capacity of the mesh
+- $h_{fg}$ (Latent Heat) is the energy that is required to vaporize the liquid.
+To solve for dry-outthe mass flwo rate equation $\left(\dot{m} = \frac{Q_{in}}{h_{fg}}\right)$
+- $k_{l}$ (Thermal Conductivity of Liquid) is the thermal conductivity of the liquid phase of the medium.
+This influences the effective thermal resistance in the wick and heat transfer rates during evaporation and condensation
+### Wetting Properties
+- $\theta$ (Contact Angle (Degrees)) is the angle of the VC where a flat ground is zero.
+More specifically, it is the angle between the liquid and the wick surface.
+0 degrees is assumed for this VC setup.
+Angles don't seem to affect ultra-thin VCs.
+## Derived Parameter Calculation